 Owning the end-to-end process in an industry is something many companies strive for, because it means they depend less on other firms.
 But there’s no doubt that when it comes to warehousing, there’s a trade-off between autonomy and efficiency.

 Advances in WMS (warehouse management systems) and tracking hardware mean it’s now more possible than ever before to really have oversight of your inventory.
 For instance, using the latest hardware in cargo tracking and surveillance means a company can have real-time updates on its cargo all the way from a factory in China to a warehouse in the UK.

-RFID (radio frequency identification) lets businesses have real-time updates on the exact quantities of their inventory and locations of stock, as well as generating valuable data to help improve business processes.
+RFID (radio frequency identification) and Internet-of-Things (IoT) developments let businesses have real-time updates on the exact quantities of their inventory and locations of stock, as well as generating valuable data to help improve processes.
 Yes, you’re still relying on an external provider.
 But maybe the cost savings, data collection, inventory accuracy and expertise make it worthwhile.

 Now let’s look at some of the other advantages of outsourcing your warehousing to 3PLs.

 The flexibility to respond

 One of the main advantages is the ability to respond to dynamic trends.
 We’ve talked about the concept of a bi-modal warehousing in more detail in a previous post.
 The bottom line is, in an uncertain environment, every business should have an element of flexibility in their warehousing strategy.
 That means being able to scale up the business effectively, including internationally, but also being able to “turn off” capacity you’re not using.
 It also means not having significant amounts of money invested in one place, so you can respond to new consumer trends and choose your storage locations based on demand.